 The Latest Major Version is iOS 14 and iPadOS 14

-The latest major version of Apple’s iOS operating system is iOS 13, which Apple first released on September 19, 2019. iPads got iPadOS 13.1—based on iOS 13.1—on September 24, 2019.
+The latest major versions of Apple’s mobile operating systems are iOS 14 and iPadOS 14, which Apple released on September 16, 2020.
 Apple releases new major versions of iOS and iPadOS roughly once every twelve months.